learn-co-curriculum/dsc-colab/README.md

 <img src="https://curriculum-content.s3.amazonaws.com/data-science/images/UploadData02.png/UploadData02.png" width=700 alt="The left pane where the data is placed is shown">

-5. Drop the data into the pain from where you have the data stored and you'll get a warning that the data will be deleted from the runtime is terminated; the data is still safe where you have saved it and the notebook file itself will save
+5. Drop the data into the pane from where you have the data stored and you'll get a warning that the data will be deleted from the runtime is terminated; the data is still safe where you have saved it and the notebook file itself will save

 <img src="https://curriculum-content.s3.amazonaws.com/data-science/images/UploadData03.png/UploadData03.png" width=700 alt="Warning regarding the data and the runtime">